 Getting a patch test before your laser hair removal appointment is essential to know whether you’re a viable candidate for the treatment, and which laser setting is the most effective on your hair and skin type.

-We love potent skincare ingredients just as much as the next skincare junkie, but we recommend avoiding your fix for a few days post laser hair removal to avoid irritation.
-If you’ve undergone full body laser hair removal, this includes body lotions and scrubs.
+We love potent skincare ingredients just as much as the next skincare junkie, but we recommend avoiding your fix for a few days post-laser hair removal to avoid irritation.
+This includes body lotions and scrubs if you’ve undergone full-body laser hair removal.

 As part of laser hair removal aftercare, you must avoid sun exposure for 10-14 days as your skin will be more sensitive and more likely to burn.

 Give yourself a day off from the gym, you deserve it.
 Oh, and because sweat contains bacteria that can irritate sensitive hair follicles post-laser hair removal, resulting in an infection or rash.

 Laser hair removal aims to weaken the hairs by cutting off blood flow, eventually preventing them from growing.
 Whenever you wax or pluck your hair, blood flow increases in the area and allows it to regrow – the complete opposite of what you’re trying to achieve.